ciaraosull/project-1-mindfulness/README.md

 * Validator Testing

 The [W3C](https://validator.w3.org/) site was used to validate the html code.

     It returned 2 errors and a warning on the index.html page.
 The break points used in the Benefits section of the Learn section were removed and the Main Content Container class selector was changed from a section to a div.
 The validator was rerun and came back clear.

     The W3C html validator also showed a stray end section tag in the thank-you.html page and this was resolved.

+    The W3C validator returned no errors on the 404.html page.

 ![HTML Validator Results](assets/images/html-validator-screenshot.png)

 ## Deployment